AstarNetwork/astar-docs/docs/builder-guides/from- zero-to-ink-hero/dex/Pair/psp22.md

 }
 ```

-And finally ovveride event emitting methods of PSP22 Internal trait
+And finally override event emitting methods of PSP22 Internal trait (Due to ink!'s [design](https://github.com/paritytech/ink/issues/809) it is not possible to share event definitions between multiple contracts since events can only be defined in the ink! module scope directly.)

 ```rust
 impl Internal for PairContract {